 PMLC Social Events aim to help students build a sense of community.
 Get to know your peers and connect with friends!
 Past events included playing board games, guided meditation, baking tutorials, painting, drawing, and more!

-The PMLC Study Café is a place for students to plan and achieve their study goals in the company of their peers.
+The PMLC Study Support Group (on-campus & online) is a place for students to plan and achieve their study goals in the company of their peers.
 The quiet study space allows students to work independently, review their lectures, complete their readings, and study for their tests.
 Students are also welcome to speak with our Peer Mentors during the session to ask questions about campus resources, academic skills, and tips on how to reach their study goals.

 PMLC One-on-One Mentoring

-First and second-year undergraduate students registered with Accessibility Services at UTM are invited to register for One-on-One Mentoring.
+Students registered with Accessibility Services (UTM) are invited to register for One-on-One Mentoring.
 Students can meet with a Peer Mentor for confidential one-on-one sessions to learn how to navigate university life and meet their personal and academic goals.